Ioakim-A/VEnv_GRP7_Avatar_API/README.md

 # COMP0113 Group 7 Local Server for Sentence Transformer and Stable Diffusion
-This repository contains the code and resources required to setup and run the models needed for our Avatar Unity Project.
+This repository contains the code and resources required to setup a server to run the generation models.

-## Setup
+These models generate textures for our Unity Avatar Maker project: [https://github.com/Tchowds/VEnv_GRP7_Avatar_Maker](https://github.com/Tchowds/VEnv_GRP7_Avatar_Maker)

-* **Python 3.12.9** was used.
+**Python 3.12.9** was used.

 # MacOS Setup
 * Apple's ML-Stable-Diffusion was used but feel free to use your own model with image&prompt-to-image generation.
 To install: